Klosmi/WP-dev/WPDevNotes.md

 const h1 = React.createElement()
 ```

 The value of `const h1` is the `React.createElement` function.
-We're using this function to create an element that can be */displayed in the document**.
+We're using this function to create an element that can be **displayed in the document**.
 The `createElement` function takes 3 arguments:

 ```